-The basic level of council tax for a band D property, excluding the parish element, was £1,632.51.
+The basic level of council tax for a band D property, including the average parish element, was £1,779.55 (£1,690.88 in 2018/19).
 To calculate the charge payable for a specific property, the appropriate parish Band D charge is added to the basic level and then multiplied by the relevant factor for the band assigned to the property.